F.A.Q on Types of Braces

-The duration, usually depends on the complexity of tooth movement and the type of braces chosen.
-On an average, the treatment time can range between 8months – 24 months.
+The duration usually depends on the complexity of tooth movement and the type of braces chosen.
+On average, the treatment time can range from 8 months – 24 months.

 What are retainers?

-Retainers are used after active orthodontic treatment is completed with braces.
+Retainers are used after active braces treatment is completed.
 Your braces will be removed and retainers will be made which can be fixed or removable.
 This has to be worn for a minimum of one year.